Terevenen2/LOL-Client-TOOL/README.md

  - Play again still have issues

 ## How to use
-To use LOL Client TOOL juste download the lastest pre-release <a href='https://github.com/Terevenen2/LOL-Client-TOOL/releases'>here</a>, expande assets and click on LOL.CLient.TOOL.exe
+To use LOL Client TOOL juste download the lastest pre-release <a href='https://github.com/Terevenen2/LOL-Client-TOOL/releases'>here</a>, expand assets and click on LOL.CLient.TOOL.exe

-if you have any trouble you can join the discord to get some help
+if you have any trouble, want to ask for a feature or report a bug you can join the discord

 <img src="https://discordapp.com/api/guilds/972459878809477180/widget.png?style=banner2" alt="Discord Banner 2"/>